VineLang/vine/docs/features/io.typ

 }

 fn greet(&io: &IO, name: String) {
-  io.println("Hello, " ++ name ++ "!");
+  io.println("Hello, {name}!");
 }
 ```

 Any function that does not get passed a reference to an IO handle is *pure*
   (i.e. does not interact with the outside world).

-IO calls are asynchronous and do not block the execution of the rest of the
+IO calls are asynchronous and do not block the execution of the rest of the program.

-program.
+Every IO function takes the IO handle by reference,

-Every IO function takes the IO handle by reference, and the IO handle is updated
+  and the IO handle is updated after every low-level IO operation
-after every low-level IO operation (like printing or reading a byte).
-This
+  (like printing or reading a byte).
-ensures that the IO is executed in the expected order, despite being
+This ensures that the IO is executed in the expected order,
-asynchronous.
+  despite being asynchronous.